 The CLCC consortium came together in 2019 in order to increase Carbon Literacy within their organisations.
 By working together they were able to pool money and resources to increase capacity and knowledge across the consortium.

-CLCC has worked with 29 different RSL’s and currently has 25 members across Wales, representing 128,539 homes.
+CLCC has worked with 29 different RSLs and currently has 22 members across Wales, representing over 113,000 homes.

-Cynnal Cymru – Sustain Wales run the secretariat for CLCC, organising meetings, holding funds for use by the consortium, providing support around Carbon Literacy and facilitating community of practice sessions for CLCC trainers.
+Cynnal Cymru – Sustain Wales runs the secretariat for CLCC, organising meetings, holding funds for use by the consortium, providing support around Carbon Literacy and facilitating Community of Practice sessions for CLCC trainers.